BZoennchen/Pages/_posts/2026-04-03-cruelty-and-solidarity-en.md

 Meanwhile, he himself wrote quite systematically (as in {% cite rorty:1979 %}) but was more interested in interpreting and reconfiguring philosophical texts than in erecting a new grand system of his own.
 His writing style as well as his philosophical position are American in their simplicity, whereas his admiration squints toward Europe.
-He likely embodies much of what disturbs philosophers when they write about the "decline of culture," for as someone who wants to take neither Kant nor Nietzsche too literally, he refuses answers to cool questions such as: "What **ought** I to do?"---in the sense of a universal duty.
+He likely embodies much of what disturbs philosophers when they write about the "decline of culture," for as someone who wants to take neither Kant nor Nietzsche too literally, he refuses answers to cold questions such as: "What **ought** I to do?"---in the sense of a universal duty.
 The warm question, however, "What can **we** do for one another?", he does answer, but without metaphysical backing: Reduce cruelty, expand your circle of solidarity---not because reason commands it, but because we have learned what it means to be humiliated.

 What Rorty offers me is an admirable description of the liberal and democratic society that unerringly exposes anti-liberal opposites.
 He gives me an answer to the question "What do liberals want and what can they hope for?" with which I can agree.